 The retina is the light-sensitive tissue at the back of the eye.
 The retina is nourished by blood vessels on its surface.
 The blood vessels grow from the center of the retina to the edges during the course of the pregnancy and do not finish growing until near term.
 In premature infants, particularly the least mature infants, the blood vessels may stop growing and/or grow abnormally.
 The abnormal vessels can bleed or cause scar tissue that can pull on the retina.
-This disorder is called retinopathy of prematurity.
+This disorder is called retinopathy of prematurity and it occurs after birth.
 In the most severe cases, the retina detaches from the back of the eye and causes blindness.
 Premature babies, particularly those born before 31 weeks of gestational age, typically have periodic eye examinations so doctors can look for abnormal development of the blood vessels.
 If there is a high risk of retinal detachment, doctors may use laser treatments or give a drug called bevacizumab.

 Because premature newborns have difficulty feeding and maintaining normal blood sugar (glucose) levels, they are often treated with glucose solutions given by vein (intravenously) or given small, frequent feedings.
 Without regular feedings, premature newborns may develop low blood glucose levels (hypoglycemia).
 Most newborns with hypoglycemia do not develop symptoms.
 Other newborns become listless with poor muscle tone, feed poorly, or become jittery.
 Rarely, seizures develop.